8 Symptoms of Pneumonia that You Shouldn't Ignore

 What are the causes of pneumonia?

 Microbes, bacteria, viruses and fungi usually cause pneumonia.
-They can be contracted through a wide range of ways such as:
+They can be contracted through a wide range of different ways such as:

 - Bacteria and viruses originating in the nose, mouth or paranasal sinuses can move towards the lungs.